-is illegal.
-T is replaced by its bounds, which would likely be Object, and then the cast (generated by type-erasure) to T[] would fail because Object[] IS-NOT-A T[].
-Figure 4.34 shows a generic version of SimpleArrayList, previously seen in Figure 4.23.
+It is illegal to create an array of a generic type. is illegal.
+T would be replaced by its bounds, which would probably be Object, and then the cast (generated by type erasure) to T[] would fail because Object[] IS-NOT-A T[].
+Figure 4.35 shows a generic version of SimpleArrayList previously seen in Figure 4.23.
 The only tricky part is the code at line 38.
-Because we cannot create arrays of generic objects, we must create an array of Object, and then use a typecast.
+Because we cannot create arrays of generic objects, we must create an array of Object and then use a typecast.
 This typecast will generate a compiler warning about an unchecked type conversion.
 It is impossible to implement the generic collection classes with arrays without getting this warning.
-If clients want their code to compile without warnings, they should use only generic collection types, and not generic array types.
+If clients want their code to compile without warnings, they should use only generic collection types, not generic array types.